mjdargen/tutorials/color_palette/README.md

 # color_palette
-Python script that generates a color palette from an image using k-means clustering.
-Creates two versions of the original image: one with a color swatch at the bottom and one with the pixels in the image replaced with their nearest centroid color.
+*Python script to generate a color palette from an image using k-means clustering.*

-Also contains a script copied from GitHub User v-za to download still images from movies from https://film-grab.com.
-See their original script here: https://github.com/v-za/film-grabber.

 *Michael D'Argenio
 mjdargenio@gmail.com